-If you’re a company or an individual looking to hire a freelancer on Toptal, you’ll first need to develop a project or job description that clearly expresses what your goals and expectations for the project are.
+If you’re a company or an individual looking to hire a freelancer on Toptal, you’ll first need to develop a project or job description that clearly expresses your goals and expectations for the project.

 Once you’ve done this, a Toptal team member will vet your application.
 That’s right – just like their freelancers, their clients also need to meet their standards before being allowed to use the platform.

 Finally, once your job or project proposal has been accepted, you can either review freelancer profiles yourself and reach out to them personally or work with a Toptal recruiter to find the best freelancer for your specific needs.

 Because of Toptal’s rigorous vetting and review process, it can take up to three weeks to be assigned (or find) a freelancer and make a deal.

 This is a clear downside if you’re hiring in a rush, but the relatively slow pace of their matching process is deliberately designed to ensure the best results for both your company and their freelancers.